openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/battery.md

 ## [Input File (Standard Format)](@id battery_input_file)

 The easiest way to include a battery asset in a model is to create a new file (either JSON or CSV) and place it in the `assets` directory together with the other assets.
-This file can either be created manually, or using the `template_asset` function, as shown in the [Adding an Asset to a System](@ref) section of the User Guide.
-The file will be automatically loaded when you run your Macro model.

 ```
 your_case/